dcac/dcac.github.io/_posts/reviews/2019-07-30-the-lion-king.md

 This isn’t all that different from the first time I saw _The Lion King_ in 1994.
 I had owned the soundtrack on cassette for about a month before seeing the film, leading to a sort of plug-and-play relationship between the movie and the music from day one.
 But this was different.
 I had been told (in whatever promotional/hype that penetrated my filters) that the film was presenting game-changing technology.
 Get ready to be blown away.

 But that’s all the movie felt like - a demo for technology inside a familiar amusement park.
 Rather than eliciting an emotional response (the primary objective for filmmaking), the film simply demanded my respect.
 It was like I was a gazelle, bowing down to the new king being raised before me even though I know full well I’ll never be considered more than his lunch.
 But still, I should be grateful for being fed.
 That’s the way it works: Disney/Marvel take a story we’ve already been dining on for years, regurgitates it, shoves it back down our throats with a bit of sugar on top, and tells us to smile at how sweet the whole thing tastes.
-Even if critics get mad and shit all over it, Disney just picks it back up and turns it into something else.
+Even if critics get mad and shit all over it, Disney just picks it back up and turn it into something else.
 Over and over we go.
 It’s the modern circle of life, where easy marketing is all that matters.

 Good to be king, isn’t it?